 A. In the event that EOL completes the Transaction of the e-solution to the Prospect on or before December 15, 2001, EOL will pay to Company an amount equal to fifteen percent (15%) of the total fees to be paid by Prospect

 to EOL during the first twelve-months following the date of the Transaction (the “Fee Payment”).
 Within ten (10) days of the date the Transaction closes (meaning all agreements for the e-Solution have been signed by both EOL and Prospect), EOL will provide written notice to Company in which EOL will identify the actual date of the Transaction (closing), the total fees to be paid by Prospect for the first twelve months following the Transaction and the calculation of the Fee Payment.
-The actual payment of the Fee Payment to Company will not be due from EOL until such time as the Prospect has paid its fees to EOL and EOL reserves the right to pay-out the Fee Payment in the event EOL and the Prospect have agreed to a fee payment structure enabling the Prospect to pay the fees in installments or to defer fee payment(s) beyond the first twelve month period following the Transaction; provided, however, subject to the provisions of this paragraph to the contrary, the full Fee Payment will be paid to Company no later than the date corresponding to the first anniversary date of the Transaction (closing).
+The actual payment of the Fee Payment to Company will not be due from EOL until such time as the Prospect has paid its fees to EOL and, in the event EOL and the Prospect have agreed to a fee payment structure enabling the Prospect to pay the fees in installments or to defer fee payment(s) beyond the first twelve month period following the Transaction; EOL will pay to Company a sum equal to the net present value of all fees to be paid by Prospect over the term of its agreement with EOL; provided, however, subject to the provisions of this paragraph to the contrary, the full Fee Payment will be paid to Company no later than the date corresponding to the first anniversary date of the Transaction (closing).
+For purposes of this provision, “net present value” shall be determined in the following manner___________________________________________________________.

 B. In the event of a dispute between EOL and Company as to the Fee Payment, such dispute, if not resolved within fifteen (15) days of the date the dispute first arose, will be submitted to an executive of both parties having a title of Vice President (or equivalent, being an authorized Partner or Managing Director) or higher for resolution.
 If the dispute is not resolved at the executive level within fifteen (15) days of being submitted, both parties shall have the right to pursue their available remedies at law or in equity.